 It can be difficult and painful to lift your upper arm from your body.
 It is possible that your arm feels weak or you feel a dull, persistent sensation in your upper arms.

 This is where your chiropractor will help….

-For the diagnosis of shoulder pain, your doctor will need to perform a comprehensive exam.
+To determine the cause of your shoulder pain, a thorough examination is required.
 Your doctor will inspect your shoulder for deformities, swelling, muscle weakness, or other abnormalities.
 They will also examine your shoulder strength and range.

-Ultrasounds are commonly used to evaluate the rotator Cuff tendon for any inflammation, tears or rupture.
+Ultrasounds are used to examine the tendon of the rotator-cuff tendon for tears, inflammation, or rupture.
 The ultrasound can be helpful and can give clues to pinpoint the source of pain.
 However, it cannot diagnose the problem.

 X-rays show images of the bones as well as joints.
 X-rays can be used to show changes in the bones and joints, such as bone spurs or narrowed space.
 However, xrays cannot show any soft tissue changes such as muscles or tendons.

 MRI and magnetic resonance imaging scans (MRI) are not always the first tests used for diagnosing shoulder pain.
 These scans may be used if a fracture is suspected or an accident is involved.
 These scans will determine the extent and need for further treatment.